 (c) In non-urbanized areas, would the Project substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-(Public views are those that are experienced from a publicly accessible vantage point.)
+(Public views are those that are experienced from publicly accessible vantage point.)
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?

-The Modified Project includes development of an infill site located in an urban area with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the modified project, .
-The Modified Project would be required to comply with applicable General Plan Update policies (LUR-P-18, LUR-P-20, OSEC-G-4, OCEC-G-5, OSEC-P-5, and OSEC-P-6), zoning, the City's Municipal Code, and other regulations governing scenic quality.
+The Modified Project includes development of an infill site located in an urban area with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
+The Modified Project would be required to comply with applicable General Plan update policies (listed above), zoning, the City's Municipal Code, and other regulations governing scenic quality.
 Thus, the Modified Project would not conflict with applicable zoning and other regulations governing scenic quality.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.